 3. Palace of the Dukes of Bragança

-This palace was built in the 15th century, ordered by Dom Afonso, first duke of Bragança.
+This palace was built in the 15th century, commissioned by Dom Afonso, first duke of Bragança.
 In the 19th century it was converted into barracks.
 In the mid 20th century, and after a period of abandonment, it was restored and converted into a museum, where you can find treasures from the 17th and 18th centuries.

 The palace (the second floor) is also the official residence of the Portuguese Republic President when visiting the North of Portugal.